 What we discovered in the years after was that Jerusalem artichokes — we never took to the commercial name “sunchoke” though we can understand its marketing value — were indeed easy to grow and produced bountiful harvests, even there in the cool and moist Pacific Northwest.
 And because we always harvested so many, we tried them all kinds of ways: steamed and mashed with butter and nutmeg, in a creamy soup, raw in dressed salads and slaws, sliced and stir-fried Asian style like water chestnuts.
 They were great as long as, like most things, you didn’t eat them every day.

 Jerusalem artichokes make a great addition to your kitchen garden as long as you don’t let them get out of hand.
 Any tubers left in the ground after harvest — and we found that it was impossible to get them all — would result in 20 more tubers come the next harvest.
 In other words, it’s best to keep them contained.
-This might mean growing them in a raised bed that will inhibit their spreading into the rest of the garden, or setting them off by themselves and carefully turning up the soil in the margins and removing any encroaching tuber you might find.
+This might mean planting them in a raised bed that will inhibit their spreading into the rest of the garden, or setting them off by themselves and carefully turning up the soil in the margins and removing any encroaching tuber you might find.
 You might also consider growing them in a bucket, a technique that has more benefits than just keeping them contained (we’ll go into that later).

 As always, turn the soil as deeply as you can and work in as much compost as you can spare.
 But, surprisingly, other than adjusting the soil pH to right around neutral — 7.0 — you really don’t have to do much at all.
-They’ll grow in almost any conditions, including heavy clay (but your tubers won’t be as large).
+They’ll do well in almost any conditions, including heavy clay (but your tubers won’t be as large).

 Make sure they get a periodic watering during the dry months of summer and shovel in some soil or compost if you can spare it to help anchor the plants as they grow.
-The plants will become tall, maybe six feet or better, and their small but beautiful late-season blossoms will remind you of sunflowers.
-Thinning isn’t necessary once things get growing, except around the edges of your patch.
+Sunchokes will become tall, maybe six feet or better, and their small but beautiful late-season blossoms will remind you of sunflowers.
+Thinning isn’t necessary once things get sprouting, except around the edges of your patch.
 Any thinning you might do in the patch will set back the development of tubers.

 Jerusalem artichokes are seldom bothered by disease and insect pests.
 If you experience rot — and we never did even in the extremely rainy climate of the Pacific Northwest — dig up the soil and improve drainage with sand or organic material such as peat moss or coconut coir.